felixge/node-fake/Readme.md

 ### fake.stub(object, method, [times, withArgs, andReturn | andHandle])

 Set up an optional expectation.
-This will never throw an error.
+This is useful for pre-filling return values for functions, without caring if the function is ever called.

 ## Todo